Emergency Management Guide

 **7. Gather emergency supplies:** Keep essential emergency supplies on hand, including a first aid kit, water, non-perishable food, a flashlight, batteries, a portable radio, and warm clothing.

 **9. Stay in touch with your loved ones:** Make sure your loved ones are safe and keep them informed of your situation if possible.
-Keep the lines of communication open to ensure everyone's safety.
+Keep lines of communication open to ensure everyone's safety.